Forest and landscape fires

 - Turn on the radio (preferably with batteries) and set it up on the Vikerraadio channel to receive operational information on the spread of forest fires.

-- Remove flammable items (garden furniture, garden tents, firewood, etc.) or cover properly (if possible, soak the covered areas).
+- Remove flammable items (garden furniture, garden tents, firewood, etc.) or cover them properly (if possible, soak the covered areas).

 - Close the windows and doors and ventilation equipment (reduce the draught in the house).